 Cf. Giambattista/Richardson/Richardson, Physics, 2/e, Problem 19.13

-A circular loop of current-carrying wire is placed in a uniform magnetic field.
+A loop of current-carrying wire is placed in a uniform magnetic field.
 The loop is allowed to rotate from its initially stationary position.
 Discuss why the loop will begin to rotate counterclockwise.
 Explain your reasoning using the properties of magnetic fields and forces.

 Solution and grading rubric: